Ishan-Pradhan/Ishan-Pradhan/README.md

 # 💫 About Me:
-As a student and aspiring web developer, I am working towards becoming a skilled full-stack developer.
+I'm a passionate MERN (MongoDB, Express.js, React.js, Node.js) stack developer with a keen interest in crafting scalable, efficient, and maintainable web applications.
+Currently, I am also pursuing my studies in Bachelor of Information Management.
+With a blend of theoretical knowledge and practical experience, I aim to contribute to innovative projects while constantly expanding my skill set.

 ### 🌐 Socials: